Starfish-develop/Starfish/README.md

 ## Code concerns

 * What does frequency response of linear interpolation do to the spectrum?
 How bad is it?
+* Conserve equal signal to noise per resolution element?
+(Or the same S/N per resolution element as before).
+(Deal with this when we get our data).

 # Method Checks and concerns